Triggers

 API endpoint trigger

-a example API trigger
+an example API trigger object

 json